 Until February 2017, HSC was based in Bimbila and working with Songtaba in the Kukuo sanctuary for alleged witches.
 However, violence in Bimbila from a chieftaincy dispute meant that the HSC team was no longer safe in Bimbila.
 As result of this violence, the HSC team has moved to Yendi.

 This move does not end HSC's partnership with Songtaba, nor does it mean that the Humanist Service Corps will never work in Bimbila again.
 At whatever point in time it is safe to return to Bimbila, HSC will resume its reintegration and capacity-building work there.
-However, it is possible that it will not be the 2016-2017 team that continues that work.
 The Humanist Service Corps cannot ensure volunteer safety or effectiveness in Bimbila at this point in time.

 HSC is working with BIRDS and the Gnani sanctuary to replicate the capacity-building and reintegration efforts it has undertaken in the past with Songtaba and the Kukuo sanctuary for alleged witches.